David Gilmour (album): Single and songs

 The album's only single was "There's No Way Out of Here."
-The single flopped in Europe, but became popular on Album-oriented rock radio stations in the US.
+The single flopped in Europe, but became popular on album-oriented rock radio stations in the US.
 The song was originally recorded by the band Unicorn (as "No Way Out of Here") for their 1976 album Too Many Crooks (Harvest Records, US title Unicorn 2), which Gilmour produced.
 It was also recorded later by New Jersey stoner rock band Monster Magnet on their Monolithic Baby! album, and by Iron & Wine on his 2015 covers album Sing Into My Mouth.

-One unused tune that was written and demoed at the time would later evolve, via collaboration with Roger Waters, into Pink Floyd's "Comfortably Numb" from The Wall.
+One unused tune that was written and demoed at the time would later evolve, with lyrics by Roger Waters, into Pink Floyd's "Comfortably Numb" on The Wall.
 However, a song included on this album, the piano ballad "So Far Away", uses a chorus progression not unlike the chorus to "Comfortably Numb", albeit in a different key.

 Likewise, the song "Short and Sweet" can be seen as a musical precursor to "Run Like Hell" (also from The Wall), with its shifting chords over a D pedal point, using a flanged guitar in Drop D tuning.
 "Short and Sweet" was written in collaboration with Roy Harper, who recorded a version, on which Gilmour played, for his 1980 album The Unknown Soldier.
-(Both 'Short and Sweet' and 'Run Like Hell' sound similar to the guitar finale from 'Sheep' from Pink Floyd's 'Animals' album.)

 Promotion

 A five-song promotional film was made to promote the album.
-The band comprised Gilmour himself on guitars and vocals plus the two musicians on the album (bass player Rick Wills and drummer Willie Wilson) plus David Gilmour's brother Mark on rhythm guitar and Ian McLagan on keyboards and performed "Mihalis", "There's No Way Out of Here", "So Far Away", "No Way", and "I Can't Breathe Anymore".
+The band comprised Gilmour on guitars and vocals, the two musicians on the album (bass player Rick Wills and drummer Willie Wilson) plus David Gilmour's brother Mark on rhythm guitar and Ian McLagan on keyboards.
+They performed "Mihalis", "There's No Way Out of Here", "So Far Away", "No Way", and "I Can't Breathe Anymore".
 There were three female backing singers on "There's No Way Out of Here" and "So Far Away": Debbie Doss, Shirley Roden, and Carlena Williams.
 The promo was recorded live at The Roxy, London.

 Also, Gilmour promoted the album with his first ever interviews with North American media and FM rock radio stations.
-The promotion paid off as the album made a respectable showing on the Billboard album charts peaking at number 29, which - until 2006's On an Island - was Gilmour's highest charting solo album in the US, eventually going Gold.
+The album peaked at number 29 on the Billboard album charts, which - until 2006's On an Island - was Gilmour's highest charting solo album in the US, eventually going Gold.

 Release and reception

-The album was released in the UK on 25 May 1978, and on 17 June 1978 in the US, on Harvest and Columbia respectively.
+The album was released in the UK on 26 May 1978, and in June 1978 in the US, on Harvest and Columbia respectively.

 In an interview with Circus in 1978, Gilmour said: "This album [David Gilmour] was important to me in terms of self-respect.
 At first I didn't think my name was big enough to carry it.
 Being in a group for so long can be a bit claustrophobic, and I needed to step out from behind Pink Floyd's shadow."